 What are examples of inbound marketing?

-Understanding the marketing tactics used
+Understanding the marketing techniques used

 There are many activities you can do when it comes to marketing.
 But how do you know which activities are inbound and which activities are outbound?
 Below we provide a few examples of both to clear things up for you.